sebastianburckhardt/ReactiveMachine/content/docs/counter.md

 weight: 2
 ---

+## Modeling with Events

-Applications are modeled using events.
-Here, we model an increment eveent for a counter.
-The counter is automatically partitioned using the ```ICounterAffinity``` affinity which requires that the event supply a ```CounterId```.
+With the Reactive Machine, applications can be modeled using events.

+To begin designing our distributed counter, we start by modeling events that comprise the counter: increment events.
+These events are automatically partitioned using the ```ICounterAffinity``` affinity which requires that the event supply a partitioning key,  ```CounterId```.

 ```c#
 [DataContract]